 Running Surface Measurements

-It’s easy to get caught up in the flashy apps, fancy LCD screens, Bluetooth connectivity, and interactive workout programs, but if you don’t find a home treadmill that is comfortable for you to train on, you will more than likely end up using it as a catch-all for dirty laundry.
+It’s easy to get caught up in the flashy apps, fancy touchscreens, Bluetooth connectivity, and interactive workout programs, but if you don’t find a home treadmill that is comfortable enough for regular workouts, you will more than likely end up using it as a catch-all for dirty laundry.
+As such, finding a machine with an accommodating running surface is vital to your training progress.

-The size of the belt can affect your stride as you walk or jog during your treadmill workout.
-Walking treadmills will have belts as short as 40 to 50 inches because walkers have a much shorter stride than joggers.
-A standard running deck is 55 inches long and 18 to 20 inches wide, which accommodates people of most heights.
+The treadmill belt size can affect your stride as you walk or jog on the treadmill.
+Walking treadmills will often feature belts as short as 40 to 50 inches because walkers have a much shorter stride than joggers.
+A standard running deck is 55 inches long and 18 to 20 inches wide, which should accommodate people of most heights.
+That said, if you’re 6 feet or taller, it may be best to opt for a 60-inch running belt for optimal comfort and ergonomics.

 RELATED: Best Treadmill for Tall Runners